danijar/crafter/README.md

 - **Long dependencies:** Gathering resources, building shelter, growing fruits.
 - **Partial observability:** Each input image reveals only a small part of the world.
 - **Survival:** Must find food and water, shelter to rest, defend against monsters.
-- **Easy to use:** Pure Python, few dependencies, flat categorical actions.
+- **Easy to use:** Pure Python, windowless rendering, few dependencies, flat action space.

+## Status

+Crafter has been released in its stable version v1.x.x and can now be used for research projects.
+The environment will not change anymore to ensure comparability.
+Future changes may add additional debugging features that do not affect the environment itself.

 ## Play Yourself